-AEP is the registered TOP for the AEP 138 kV and below facilities.
-ITCI is the registered TOP for its facilities.
-PJM is the registered TOP for all other BES facilities on the AEP transmission system.
-Under normal operating conditions, AEP will coordinate with PJM to re-dispatch generation to control flows on their 138 kV and below monitored facilities.
-In an Emergency, a non-PJM registered TOP within the PJM footprint shall notify PJM of any unilateral actions it has taken with respect to generation re-dispatch as soon as practicable, but no later than 30 minutes, so that PJM is informed of the actions and can coordinate with impacted parties.
+PJM is the Transmission Operator (TOP) for its footprint except for the following: Ffacilities at or below 138kV that are owned and operated by American Electric Power (AEP) and the buswork at the U.S. Department of Energy Facility at Portsmouth (OH).
+Under normal operating conditions, the registered TOP will coordinate with PJM to re-dispatch generation to control flows on their 138 kV and below monitored facilities.
+In an Emergency, a registered TOP within the PJM footprint shall notify PJM of any unilateral actions it has taken with respect to generation re-dispatch as soon as practicable, but no later than 30 minutes, so that PJM is informed of the actions and can coordinate with impacted parties.